 There are many tools that do one or two things well, whether it be data aggregation, data filtering, message parsing, order matching, alerting and so forth.
 Requiring people to master and use many different systems is a bit like the Old Testament story of the Tower of Babel.
 Failure is likely.
 And expensive.

 For better or worse, business and compliance/regulatory pressures continue to grow.
 They all point in the direction of the aggregation, transparency, centralization and uniformity of a firm’s information.
 This trend is not likely to reverse itself anytime soon.
 It is imperative to manage the noise

 Technology can solve the problem, but should you buy a product that is already on the market or build a customized tool inhouse?

-We did the reseach for you - download the guide now.
+We did the research for you - download the guide now.